uzgit/rpi_drone/README.md

 This is designed for a Navio2 + RPi flight controller and a power system similar to the [DJI Snail](https://www.dji.com/snail) with a 3S (11.1V) LiPo.
 It is a modified version of the drone found [on Thingiverse here](https://www.thingiverse.com/thing:2269010).

-It is particularly good for scenarios with potentially rough landings, as it is flexible enough to ragdoll.
+It is particularly good for scenarios with potentially rough landings, as it is flexible enough to ragdoll a bit, while being strong enough to fly nicely.

 Initialize:
+* Install OpenSCAD if you want to edit the source or re-generate files: `sudo apt-get install openscad`
 * Clone the repo to your computer.
 * Run the ./build.sh script (make sure you have OpenSCAD installed or else this step will obviously not work).

 Printing (drone with gimbal):
 * Print the drone body:`stl/body.stl`
-* Print the arms (but scale them up by a factor of 8): 4 x `Raspberry_Pi_Drone_/files/angled.stl`
+* Print the arms: 4 x `stl/arm.stl`
-* Print the connector plates (but scale them up by a factor of 8): 2 x `Raspberry_Pi_Drone_/files/topplate.stl
+* Print the connector plates: 2 x `stl/connector_plate.stl`
 * Print the camera mount: `stl/gimbal_camera_mount.stl`

 Assembly: